Our Scrappage, Recycling and Car Blog

 9. Drink driving

-Mixing alcohol and vehicle operation is a bad recipe no matter where you are in the world.
-It’s worth being aware, though, that the risk increases in Europe, where the tolerated blood alcohol level is often much lower.
+Driving under the influence is never a good idea, but it’s especially risky in Europe, where the tolerated blood alcohol level is often much lower.
 In Spain, drivers who have been on the road for fewer than two years are over the limit at only 0.1 unit per mg.
 For more experienced drivers, the tolerance is set at 0.5, the equivalent of one small beer.

-In France, it’s illegal to drive a car – or ride a motorbike – without access to your very own breathalyser.
-You’ll be fined if found without one.
-You’ll likely incur time in jail if you allow yourself to be caught over the limit as well.
+In France, it’s illegal to drive a car – or ride a motorbike – without access to your own breathalyser.
+You’ll be fined if found without one, and being caught over the limit could lead to jail time.

 10. Other useful kit to take

 The usual supplies are recommended, of course – a spare tyre or emergency repair kit, for instance.
-You’ll also want to make sure the spare you have is fit for driving.
-While you’re at it, check that your sealant bottle, pump and car jack are in working order.
+While you’ll want to ensure the spare you have is fit for driving, also double check that your sealant bottle, pump and car jack are in working order.

 A light-reflecting warning triangle is sensible to carry and a legal requirement in many European countries.
 Some amongst them have an additional rule that drivers should also carry a reflective safety vest.